Design, construction, and testing of the PandaX-xT cryogenics system: Experimental results and discussion

-The coldheads AL600-1 and AL600-2 were tested under similar conditions, and their lowest temperatures were measured over multiple runs.
+The coldheads AL600-1 and AL600-2 were tested under identical vacuum conditions, and their lowest temperatures were measured over multiple runs with zero heater power.
 After 1.5 hours of cooling, the average minimum temperature reached was $28.60\pm0.13$~K for AL600-1 and $30.12\pm0.13$~K for AL600-2.
 This corresponds to a temperature difference of $1.52\pm0.18$~K between the two units.
-Assuming identical intrinsic performance of the two cryocoolers, this difference is attributed to variations in operating environment and installation conditions, a result that is considered reasonable and acceptable in practical applications.
-Nine temperature setpoints, all below 180 K, were tested for each cryocooler to evaluate cooling capacity by heating the cold finger gradually.
-The temperature of the cold finger stabilizes within 30 minutes after reaching the setpoint, and its fluctuation at steady state is less than 0.05~K. The heating power at steady state is taken as the effective cooling power of the coldhead.
-The temperature evolution at two typical setpoints (171~K and 173~K) and the temperature distribution at 173~K are shown in Figure~\ref{fig:temp-al600-1-2}.
-When the temperature setpoint was increased from 171 K to 173 K, both coldheads achieved steady-state within 30 minutes, and the temperature fluctuation at 173 K remained below 0.02~K.
+Assuming identical intrinsic performance of the two cryocoolers, this difference is attributed to variations in operating environment and installation conditions, particularly the tightness of the thermal interface between the coldhead adapter and the coldfinger, a result that is considered reasonable and acceptable in practical applications.

-The test results of cooling capability are shown in Figure~\ref{fig:cooling-power-al600}.
-The data points from Cryomech company are also plotted, a quadratic polynomial function is used to fit the data.
-This fitting is performed to extrapolate AL600's cooling power within the 170-180 K temperature range, as the Cryomech company only provides cooling power values at 50 K, 60 K, 70 K, and 80 K. Their cooling power between 50~K and 80~K is almost the same.
-The actual cooling power of AL600 installed in the cooling tower is a little lower than the fitted data as the temperature is below 50~K and above 100~K. Finally, it can reach about 950~W at 178~K for each coldhead of the AL600.
-The total cooling power of 1900 W from the two coldheads still satisfies our requirement of 1518 W.
+Nine temperature setpoints, all below 180~K, were tested for each cryocooler to evaluate cooling capacity by heating the cold finger gradually.
+The temperature of the cold finger stabilizes within 30 minutes after reaching the setpoint, and its fluctuation at steady state is less than 0.05~K. The heating power at steady state is used as the effective cooling power of the coldhead.
+Figure~\ref{fig:cooling-power-al600} shows the measured cooling capacity of the AL600 cryocooler under different operating temperatures.
+For reference, the manufacturer-provided cooling power values at 50~K, 60~K, 70~K, and 80~K are also plotted.
+Although Cryomech only reports data within this limited range, the actual performance of the AL600 in our setup is consistent with the general trend.
+The cooling power increases with temperature, reaching approximately 950~W at 178~K. The combined cooling capacity of the two coldheads is about 1900~W, which meets the required cooling power.